Rust-GPU/SPIRV-Tools/porting-plan.md

 ## Completed Milestone: Extension Allowlists Parity
 Environment-specific extension allowlists now mirror the C++ tables via the generated data set in `TargetEnv::is_extension_allowed`, with vendor gating (NV/AMDX/ARM Vulkan-only; INTEL/ALTERA OpenCL/Universal), version gates, and capability precedence covered by regressions (ray tracing adjuncts, cooperative matrices, tile shading, shader clock, fragment shading rate/density, motion blur, displacement micromaps).

-## Active Milestone: Enable Rust Validator by Default
+## Completed Milestone: Enable Rust Validator by Default
-With allowlists and capability/extension precedence aligned, flip the Rust validator on by default behind the FFI/CLI gates and keep a parity harness in CI.
+With allowlists and capability/extension precedence aligned, the Rust validator now runs by default in the CLI/FFI path (with env/flag opt-outs) and the full C++ CLI/FFI/validator corpus passes with the Rust path enabled.

 Planned tasks:
 - Added a runtime toggle (default-on with env/override opt-out) so the FFI validator path prefers the Rust validator and falls back to C++ only when explicitly disabled; added unit coverage to lock the toggle behavior.